EridianAlpha/aave-position-manager/README.md

 ## WebApp

-A WebApp is being developed to allow easy interact with the smart contract and will be linked here when ready.
+A WebApp is being developed to allow easy interaction with the smart contract and will be linked here when ready.

 ## Installation